PCT | Final Gear List

 Gear we swapped

-Sleeping Bag: we both swapped our sleeping bags for quilts at the end of the Sierra (in Truckee) and honestly, I think I’ll never go back to a sleeping bag.
+Sleeping Bag (bag to quilt): we both swapped our sleeping bags for quilts at the end of the Sierra (in Truckee) and honestly, I think I’ll never go back to a sleeping bag.
 My Katabatic Flex quilt had a higher comfort temperature rating (15°F) than my Western Mountaneering Versalite sleeping bag (10°F), and it just felt perfect.
 However, what really made me fall in love with it was the freedom of movement it gave me at night!

 Lilo sweating while filtering water with her previous filter, the Sawyer Mini.